Has it dawned on you yet that...

 Leaders have relationships at work and relationships at home.
 A surprising insight on how to have stronger relationships!

-"How to Repair Your Reputation"
+"How to Change Your Reputation"

 We all have a reputation.
 It's built on your behaviors, but other people build your reputation.
 What if you have a reputation that you'd like to change?
 This article can give you some very valuable and practical help!